PetarBoshnakov/dice-game/README.md

 ## Design and Architecture
 ---

-The game is developed using OOP paradigm as well as
+The game is developed using OOP paradigm as well as the functional programming concept.
+No object mutations are allowed.

+Overview by files:

+### - main.py
+### - game.py
+### - classes.py
+### - misc.py
+### - stats.py

+> main.py:
+- is used for starting the game
+- sets major game stats at startup
+- provides help on how to use the program

+> game.py:
+- contains the menu logic
+- contains the game loop
+- objects change their states through the game.py as the game is played

+> classes.py:
+- contains all user defined objects used for the game
+- classes: Player, Bot, GameMenu, CommandInterface, GameController

+> misc.py
+- contains helper functions

+> stats.py
+- contains the statistical functions used for the game

 __Useful links:__
 > [Liar's dice](https://en.wikipedia.org/wiki/Liar%27s_dice)